kurator-org/kurator-akka/README.md

 ##### Defining a workflow that uses the Multiplier actor

-With the above YAML saved to a file named `actors.yaml`, the `MultiplyByFactor` actor can be used in a workflow also defined in YAML.
+With the above YAML saved to a file named `actors.yaml`, the `Multiplier` actor can be used in a workflow also defined in YAML.
 The workflow below takes an input value from the command line, multiplies it by 3, and outputs the result:

     imports: